Our Impact in the Community

 DeKalb County Central United School District will hold a Kindergarten Orientation before the 2025-2026 school year.
 All incoming kindergarten students will be invited to spend the morning at their elementary school.
 Students will meet the kindergarten teachers, explore the kindergarten classrooms, participate in kindergarten readiness activities, and take home supplies and materials to help prepare them for kindergarten success.

 DeKalb Eastern School District will host The Summer Kindergarten Program that aims to support families and children in making a smooth transition as they prepare for entering kindergarten in the upcoming school year.
-This program focuses on fostering essentail academic and soical skills that are vital for a child's learning journey.
+This program focuses on fostering essential academic and social skills that are vital for a child's learning journey.
 The camp will be 14 days for 3 hours per day during the months of May-June.

 Garrett-Keyser-Butler Community School District will host Kindergarten Countdown Camp at J.E.
 Ober Elementary School.
 This program is designed to support and prepare young children for their transition to formal K-12 education.
 The program focuses on building foundational skills that will help them succeed in school and beyond.
 The program will run for four weeks in June for four hours per day and will offer breakfast, lunch, transportation, classroom experiences, and a parent engagement session.